 In addition, due to the very large volume of new, incoming students who must be processed and verified by SHC and to avoid any possibility of missing the deadline date and being unable to register for Winter Quarter or Spring Semester classes, you are strongly encouraged to complete these requirements prior to your arrival on campus.

 How To Comply With Your Tuberculosis and Immunization Requirements

-These requirements are satisfied by: 1) entering your vaccination dates online; and 2) completing the Tuberculosis Screening Questionnaire online via the WH&CS Student Health Portal.
+These requirements are satisfied by: 1) entering your vaccination dates online; and 2) completing the Tuberculosis Screening Questionnaire online via the Student Health Patient Portal.
 Refer to the instructions below and other important information pertaining to these health requirements.

-Students who do not show risk factors for TB as indicated by their responses on the High Risk TB Screening Questionnaire (found online on the WH&CS Student Health Portal) are not required to complete/submit a TB Health Assessment Form to the Student Health Center.
+Students who do not show risk factors for TB as indicated by their responses on the High Risk TB Screening Questionnaire (found online on the Student Health Patient Portal) are not required to complete/submit a TB Health Assessment Form to the Student Health Center.

 Medical students: Please refer to the Admission Health Requirements for Medical Students webpage for information and instructions specific to the School of Medicine.

 A Vaccine Information Statement (VIS) is a document, produced by the Centers for Disease Control (CDC), that informs vaccine recipients - or their parents or legal representatives - about the benefits and risks of a vaccine they are receiving.
 As a patient, you should receive a VIS from your provider for each vaccine that has been recommended for you prior to receiving the vaccine.
 Please visit the CDC website for the Vaccine Information Statement pertaining to the specific vaccine that you will be receiving (CDC Vaccine Information Statements) as well as additional information (CDC VIS Information).